European Conference on Image-Guided Pain Management

 221.6 / Discussion and comments

 participation.
-The coordinators will steer the discussion.
+The moderators will steer the discussion.
 Topics will include but are not limited to:

 Closing remarks